rvido/LANwatch/README.md

 # lanwatch

-A Rust library and CLI tool for network device discovery and tracking via DHCP, mDNS, and OUI identification.
+A Rust library and CLI tool for network device discovery and tracking via DHCP, mDNS, and IEEE-OUI identification.

 ## Features